Let's take back our water

 How could we take back our water and how much would it cost?

 Taking back our water means buying back the water companies so they can be publicly owned, like Scottish Water.
-This isn’t a particularly radical thing to do – right now in the energy industry the Conservative government has quietly taken some duties from National Grid to create a publicly owned Future System Operator by 2024 to plan for net zero.
-It is passing legislation and arranging compensation for shareholders.
+This isn’t a particularly radical thing to do – in the energy industry the Conservative government removed some duties from National Grid to create a publicly owned Future System Operator to plan for net zero.
+The new independent National Energy System Operator is set to launch in October 2024.
 Bringing the privatised English water companies into public ownership would involve a similar process.

 Parliament can decide on an appropriate level of compensation for shareholders, depending what it thinks is in the public interest.
 This decision can take into account, for example, the outrageously bad track record of the water companies - how little they have contributed over the years and how much they’ve already extracted in profit.